 We have also historically disclosed our backlog, a measure commonly used in our industry but not recognized under GAAP.
 We believe this measure enables management to more effectively forecast our future capital needs and results and better identify future operating trends that may not otherwise be apparent.
 We believe this measure is also useful for investors in forecasting our future results and comparing us to our competitors.
-Our remaining performance obligations are a component of backlog, which also includes estimated orders under MSAs, including estimated renewals, and non-fixed price contracts expected to be completed within one year.
+Our remaining performance obligations are a component of backlog, which also includes estimated orders under MSAs, including estimated renewals, and certain non-fixed price contracts.
 Our methodology for determining backlog may not be comparable to the methodologies used by other companies.

-As of December 31, 2023 and 2022, MSAs accounted for 45% and 52% of our estimated 12-month backlog and 55% and 65% of our total backlog.
+As of December 31, 2024 and 2023, MSAs accounted for 38% and 45% of our estimated 12-month backlog and 48% and 55% of our total backlog.
 Generally, our customers are not contractually committed to specific volumes of services under our MSAs, and most of our contracts can be terminated on short notice even if we are not in default.
 We determine the estimated backlog for these MSAs using recurring historical trends, factoring in seasonal demand and projected customer needs based upon ongoing communications.
-In addition, many of our MSAs are subject to renewal, and these potential renewals are
+In addition, many of our MSAs are subject to renewal, and these potential renewals are considered in determining estimated backlog.
+As a result, estimates for remaining performance obligations and backlog are subject to change based on, among other things, project accelerations; project cancellations or delays, including but not limited to those caused by commercial issues, regulatory requirements, natural disasters, emergencies and adverse weather conditions; and final acceptance of change orders by customers.
+These factors can cause revenues to be realized in periods and at levels that are different than originally projected.